 The only thought that runs across your mind is how you can get it charged up fast.
-There are different ways you can adopt to load a device within the shortest time possible.
+There are different ways you can adapt to load a device within the shortest time possible.

 This is especially true when you have to get out to some event and your battery is running low and you won’t be able to charge then.